gjpelletier/MLRegression/README.md

 - variance  inflation factors (if applicable)
 - plots of predicted vs actual and predicted vs residuals
 - figures showing other diagnostic descriptions of the analysis if applicable (e.g. coefficients vs alpha, MSE vs alpha, AIC and BIC vs alpha)
-- automatic calibration of hyper-parameters
+- automatic cross-validated calibration of hyper-parameters (e.g. XGBoost)
 - scaler used to standardize X (if applicable)
 - automatic detection and use of GPU for 10x faster computations (XGBoost only)